AUBURN FIRE-RESCUE DEPARTMENT

 All department members are trained to the Haz-Mat Operations level.

 The department is also a member of a Regional Dive Team.
-The District 7 Central Regional Dive Team is made up of members and equipment from the towns of Auburn, Charlton, Dudley, Oxford, Southbridge and Sturbridge.
+The District 7 Regional Dive Team is made up of members and equipment from the towns of Auburn, Charlton, Dudley, Oxford, Southbridge and Sturbridge.
 The Auburn Fire Rescue Department supplies one dive truck, two boats, 4 certified divers and 5 ground crew/boat operators.
 The Regional Dive Team has year round capabilities, and hosts a variety of advanced equipment.
-The team covers a total of 85 significant sized lakes and ponds, including 2 large rivers in the six towns.
+The team covers over 100 significant sized lakes and ponds, including 3 large rivers within the district.
 In addition to the Regional Dive Team, all fire department members are trained in basic water and surface ice rescue.

 2010 Auburn Fire Rescue Department, All rights reserved.